lvzhanhe/CS61A/proj1_hog/README.md

-You can also play against your final strategy with the graphical user interface:
+You can play against your final strategy with the graphical user interface:

 ```
 python3 hog_gui.py -f